aosp-mirror/platform_bionic/libc/malloc_debug/README.md

 The map data is simply the output of /proc/PID/maps.
 This data can be used to decode the frames in the backtraces.

-As of Android P, there is a new version of this file.
-The new header is:
+There are now multiple versions of the file:

+Android P produces version v1.1 of the heap dump.

     Android Native Heap Dump v1.1

+The only difference between v1.0 and v1.1 is that the NUM\_ALLOCATIONS value is always accurate in v1.1.
+A previous version of malloc debug set NUM\_ALLOCATIONS to an incorrect value.
+For heap dump v1.0, the NUM\_ALLOCATIONS value should be treated as always 1 no matter what is actually present.

+Android Q introduces v1.2 of the heap dump.
+The new header looks like this:

+    Android Native Heap Dump v1.2

+    Build fingerprint: 'google/taimen/taimen:8.1.0/OPM2.171026.006.C1/4769658:user/release-keys'

+The new line fingerprint line is the contents of the ro.build.fingerprint property.

 The new version no longer 0 pads the backtrace addresses.
-In v1.0:
+In v1.0/v1.1:

     z 0  sz      400  num    1  bt 0000a230 0000b500

-While v1.1:
+While v1.2:

     z 0  sz      400  num    1  bt a230 b500